nerves-project/nerves/docs/Getting Started.md

 Term | Definition
 --- | ---
-host | The computer on which you are editing source code, compiling, and assembling firmware target | The platform for which your firmware is built (for example, Raspberry Pi, Raspberry Pi 2, or Beaglebone Black) toolchain | The tools required to build code for the target, such as compilers, linkers, binutils, and C runtime system | A lean Buildroot-based Linux distribution that has been customized and cross-compiled for a particular target assemble | The process of combining system, application, and configuration into a firmware bundle
+host | The computer on which you are editing source code, compiling, and assembling firmware target | The platform for which your firmware is built (for example, Raspberry Pi Zero W, Raspberry Pi 4, or Beaglebone Black) toolchain | The tools required to build code for the target, such as compilers, linkers, binutils, and C runtime system | A lean Buildroot-based Linux distribution that has been customized and cross-compiled for a particular target assemble | The process of combining system, application, and configuration into a firmware bundle